-- 2. You may not include any more than 7 units of the following Science courses: Biology, Chemistry, Earth and Environmental Science, Investigating Science and Physics in meeting the 12 Preliminary or 10 HSC. - 3.
+- You may not include any more than 7 units of the following Science courses: Biology, Chemistry, Earth and Environmental Science, Investigating Science and Physics in meeting the 12 Preliminary or 10 HSC. - 3.
 You must study Music Course 2 if you wish to study HSC Extension Music. - 4.
 This is a 2 Unit 1 year course.
 It is a non-ATAR course. - 5.
 There is an optional HSC examination in English Studies and Mathematics Standard 1.
-It is a non-ATAR course. - 6.
+You must sit for and make a genuine attempt in this exam for it to be considered for your ATAR. - 6.
 There is only one Science Extension Course.
-It must be studied in combination with at least one of the following courses: Biology, Chemistry, Earth and Environmental Science, Investigating Science and Physics but the total number of Science units may not exceed 7 in meeting the 10 HSC. - 7.
-Students cannot study both Year 11 Computer Applications and Information Processes & Technology. - 8.
+It must be studied in combination with at least one of the following courses: Biology, Chemistry, Earth and Environmental Science, Investigating Science and Physics but the total number of Science units may not exceed 7 in meeting the HSC. - 7.
 Students cannot study both Industrial Technology: Multimedia and Industrial Technology: Timber Products and Furniture Technologies

-COURSE DESCRIPTIONS BOARD DEVELOPED COURSES
+COURSE DESCRIPTIONS: BOARD DEVELOPED COURSES